Pull to Refresh

 Then it keeps going.

 AI trail-camera analysis.
 Drop a card and the platform auto-tags 50+ species, scores antler class on whitetail bucks, recognizes individual deer across multiple cameras over multiple weeks, and logs timestamps so you see exactly when each animal moves on your property.
-Spartan Forge's published feature set includes no trail-camera photo analysis.
+Spartan Forge offers no trail-camera feature at all — not on its pricing page, not on its homepage, not in its App Store listing, and not in its own comparison table.
+Our own honest limit: uploads are unlimited, but the AI analysis is metered at 10 photos a month on the free plan and 15 on Pro, so you're spending credits on the frames worth scoring rather than machine-tagging a whole SD card.
 Here's how it works.

 3D terrain scouting.
 Full 3D topo with elevation, live wind overlay, and scent-cone modeling — used to find funnels, saddles, and bedding corridors from your couch before you ever pull on your boots.